 I just wanted to send a big thank you to the team who make 10000 steps a reality for so many organisations.
 From what I understand the team is small, but are very responsive, worked with me to provide solutions to some issues we had (which were completely our issues not theirs), and just provide overall exceptional service.

 10,000 Steps is more than a program delivering behaviour change, it is a whole of community movement that aligns with many Queensland Government priorities, that promotes physical activity and improves the health of Queenslanders.

-- 10,000 Steps has a strong social media footprint with 3635 Facebook, 598 Twitter and 144 Instagram followers, a database of over 100,000 Queensland individuals and 3000 stakeholders.
+- 10,000 Steps has a strong social media footprint with 5742 Facebook, 785 Twitter and 884 Instagram followers.

 Working with the 10,000 Steps team has provided opportunities for cross collaboration and promotion of both our services for the benefit of workplaces and workers.
 10,000 Steps resources are promoted in the Work health and wellbeing toolkit and to our stakeholders on an ongoing basis at presentations and workshops.
 The opportunity to include the Work health and wellbeing toolkit in the Active Workplaces Guide is appreciated.
 The Active Workplaces Guide is an excellent resource for workplaces, giving them the rationale and step by step process for promoting physical activity and other chronic disease risk factors in the workplace as well as promoting other services that meet the objective of getting workers to move more.